Shared Parenting Time and Shared Custody in New Jersey By: Santo V. Artusa, Jr., Esq.

 Shared custody and shared parenting time is the "new trend" in the State of New Jersey and throughout many states in America.
 There are arguments on both sides as to why it is good, and why it is not so good.
-Either way, it is important to know what shared custody really is and what is key information about shared custody and shared parenting time in New Jersey.
+As a divorce in Jersey City and family law attorney in Hudson County Either way, it is important to know what shared custody really is and what is key information about shared custody and shared parenting time in New Jersey.

 1. When parents can work together to raise the child or children

 2. When the parties live in close proximity of each other